payskyCompany/PayButtonIOS/README.md

 ### Getting Started

 ### Prerequisites
 This project uses cocoapods for dependencies management.
-If you don't have cocoapods installed in your machine, or are using older version of cocoapods, you can install it in terminal by running command ```sudo gem install cocoapods```.
+If you don't have cocoapods installed in your machine, or are using older version of cocoapods, you can install it in terminal by running command ```sudo gem install cocoapods``` or ```brew install cocoapods```.
 For more information go to [Cocoapods.org](https://guides.cocoapods.org/using/getting-started.html)

 ## 💻 Installation